besanta/UEPythonTools/README.md

   -------
   You have to create a small BP in your project.
   1. New Actor (/Game/BP_InstancedStaticMeshActor)
-  2. Add HierarchicalInstancedStaticMeshComponent
+  2. Add InstancedStaticMeshComponent (or Hierarchical)
-  3. Set as Root Component.
+  3. Set as Root Component (optional).

   The property system does not work as expected, it is not able to transfer material override or mobility (etc).